timescale

 BIO, NL

-Jacqueline Heerema is conceptueel kunstenaar en (sub)urban curator.
+Jacqueline Heerema is conceptueel kunstenaar, (sub)urban curator en docent.
 Ze studeerde Monumentaal en vervolgens Omgeving aan de Koninklijke Academie van Beeldende Kunsten Den Haag, gevolgd door Theoretische Museologie aan de Universiteit Leiden.
-Als empirisch artistiek veldonderzoeker en curator zoekt ze veelzijdige en wederkerige perspectieven om ruimte te creëren voor wederkerigheid en meerstemmigheid in een veranderende wereld.
+Als empirisch artistiek veldonderzoeker zoekt ze veelzijdige perspectieven om ruimte te creëren voor wederkerigheid en meerstemmigheid in een snel veranderende kwetsbare wereld.

 Ze beschouwt kunst als publieke ruimte en verbindt kunst en wetenschap met publiek.